pingcap/docs-dm/en/usage-scenario-downstream-more-columns.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1 COLLATE=latin1_bin
 ```

-When you migrate incremental data using DM, if the downstream table schema has more columns than the upstream table schema, you can see the similar error by running the `query-status` command:
+When you replicate incremental data using DM, if the downstream table schema has more columns than the upstream table schema, you can see the similar error by running the `query-status` command:

 ```
 "errors": [